 A Site Registration is filed when the soils on a site are evaluated and the type of septic system that would work best on the site is determined.

-Sanitary Surveys are evaluations of existing septic systems to see if they are working properly or are in need of any maintanance or repairs.
+System Status Reports are evaluations of existing septic systems to see if they are working properly or are in need of any maintanance or repairs.

 Operation and Maintenance (O&M) Agreements are required as part of the permit process for some of the more complicated types of septic systems.

 As more people move into rural areas, the need for proper sewage disposal becomes increasingly important in order to protect the health of the public, of the environment and of our drinking water supplies.
 The permit process assures that septic systems are designed, installed and operated according to current codes.
 This helps meet community health needs, and provides the owner with a septic system that meets their needs.

 The installation, repair, or replacement of any portion of a septic system (septic tank, drainfield and related components) requires a permit issued by the Environmental Health Division of the Clallam County Department of Community Development.

 How to Obtain a Septic Permit

 - Contact a licensed Septic System Designer to begin the process.